 We move now to the shadow downgrades, the most rudimentary example of which can be experienced by undertaking the admittedly grim task of searching on Spotify for artists convicted of extremely serious and deeply repugnant sexual crimes.
-At least for the authors of this paper, for instance, neither Gary Glitter nor Lostprophets appear in the results of an initial search for their respective names - although in both cases, the artists and their catalogues do appear when the ‘see all’ button is clicked.
+At least for the authors of this paper, for instance, neither Gary Glitter (convicted of possessing child pornography in 1999, then jailed in 2006 in Vietnam, and 2015 in the UK, on child sexual abuse charges) nor Lostprophets (whose singer, Ian Watkins, was sentenced to 35 years in prison for child sex offenses in 2013) appear in the results of an initial search for their respective names - although in both cases, the artists and their catalogues do appear when the ‘see all’ button is clicked.
 This would appear to be a shadow downgrade in action.
 The music still exists on the platform, and so fits with Spotify’s assurance that no music receives an outright ban.
 However, additional work is required to find the music.
 Not all high-profile criminal artists, however, appear to have been downgraded in this manner.
 The reasons for these disparities is not clear.
 Examples of the final category we identify, the shadow upgrade, are hardest to come by.
 Indeed, we have no evidence that such practice is occuring; we simply speculate as to what might be possible.
 While it is easy enough to see that Gary Glitter, for instance, has been made less visible in search results, it may be impossible to show that another artist is getting the opposite - i.e. preferential treatment.
 It would be entirely possible, however, for a shadow upgrade to make one particular artist with the first name of ‘James’ the top search result rather than another, or to make songs by a particular artist more likely to be selected by a particular algorithm.
 However, this would also be almost impossible to evidence.
 The term ‘shadow’ indicates that not only will the artist or individual user be unaware of a downgrade, but also that the criteria by which such a ban might be justified are also hidden.
 As previously described, there is no single algorithm or service, but many.
 There is therefore no means of appeal, as a downgrade is almost impossible to prove.